January 16, 2019

 Every Wednesday night in the summer, the Eagle Spirit Dancers feature Eastern Shoshone and Northern Arapaho dancers.
 (Summer dance exhibitions are offered Wednesday nights in June, July and August.)

 Photo Credit: Wyoming Office of Tourism

 Stroll historic Main Street and enjoy numerous art galleries, unique shops and a variety of restaurants offering local beef, microbrews and more.

 Go Rock Climbing

-Lander, Wyoming is known around the globe for its rock climbing.
-Sinks Canyon State Park, Wild Iris, Wolf Point, and many more locations have been developed for sport climbing.
-Trad climbing, bouldering, and ice climbing also call to climbers—novice to expert.
-You can head out on your own if you’re skilled or hire a local guide to teach you and your family this sport.
+Lander is known around the globe for its rock climbing.
+Sinks Canyon State Park, Wild Iris, Wolf Point and many more locations have been developed for sport climbing, and Lander is home to the International Climbers’ Festival.
+Trad climbing, bouldering and ice climbing also call to climbers—novice to expert.
+Head out on your own or hire a local guide.

 The network of single-track and off-road trails in Wind River Country is worthy of the most adventurous.
 The terrain ranges from easy to extreme, and surroundings include mountains, alpine meadows and high desert bordered by red cliffs.
 Road touring Togwotee Pass at 9,000’ and South Pass offer two very different views, and both are exceptional.
 In the winter, there are groomed trails for fat biking, which makes Lander a four season biking destination.
 Local shops provide rentals.